DevCTx/Model_View_Architectures/README.md

 * **Model-View-Presenter (MVP)**
 * **and Model-View-View-Model (MVVM)**

-Before to navigate between them, it may be useful to remind the advantages of a Model, and those of a View.
+Before to navigate between them, it may be useful to remind the advantages of a **Model**, and those of a **View**.

-That's why the firsts folders will explore simple Task Manager applications in different contexts and And the next ones their uses in some Model-View patterns :
+That's why the firsts folders will explore simple Task Manager applications in different contexts and the next ones their uses in some Model-View patterns :

 1. [Without Model or View](1_No_Model/No_Model.md) (as 2 separate programs)